-Apple’s pushed a new macOS Monterey 12.6.1 upgrade to Mac users. macOS Monterey 12.6.1 brings a very short list of changes to Mac users.
+macOS Monterey 12.7.3 brings a small batch of changes to Mac users.
 It doesn’t have any new features on board.
 Instead, it’s focused on patching up security issues.

-Make sure you get familiar with macOS Monterey 12.6’s changes before you install it.
+Make sure you get familiar with macOS Monterey 12.7.3’s changes before you install it on your Mac.

 The update option is the easiest route and it’s the one most Mac users should take.
 This keeps all your files, apps and photos in place and takes the least amount of time.